Student Program

 • The physical requirements include meeting Navy and DoD fitness standards.

-• Additionally, Navy officers are required to participate in at least one Physical Readiness Test each year.
+• Navy officers are required to participate in at least one Physical Readiness Test each year.
 The test consists of completing as many pushups as possible in two minutes, a cardio test (typically a 1.5 mile run, but other options include a 500y/450m swim, 12-minute stationary bike, or 2,000 meter row), and a timed plank.
-Additional information is available at Physical Fitness Test.
+More information is available at Physical Fitness Test.

 If you have any issues with the application site, please contact NavyJAGAccessions@us.navy.mil.